BitcoinAndLightningLayerSpecs/lsp/LSPS6/README.md

 }
 ```

-- `icon` LSP MAY include the URL of its icon.
-  Icon is a squarely shaped smaller representation of the logo.
-  Often the icon is the logo without the text to fit in a square shape.
-- `logo` LSP MAY include the URL of its logo.
-- `email` LSP MAY include its support email.
-- `nostr` LSP MAY include its  npub according to [NIP-19][].
-- `twitter` LSP MAY include its Twitter handle starting with an `@` sign.
-- `telegram` LSP MAY include its Telegram handle starting with an `@` sign.
 - `lightning`
   - `mainnet` LSP SHOULD include its mainnet lightning node public keys.
   - `testnet` LSP MAY include its testnet lightning node public keys.